-“The Court has to look at the dominant purpose for which the purchase is made in order to decide whether it was for a ‘commercial purpose.’
-We are of the considered opinion that the purchase of flats for the purpose of providing hostel facilities to the hospital nurses does not qualify as meant for a ‘commercial purpose’.
-Though the term ‘commercial purpose’ as referred to under Section 2(1)(d) has nowhere been defined under the provisions of the Act, this Court has expounded upon it based on its lateral dictionary meaning in various decisions.
+“Court has to look at dominant purpose for which purchase is made in order to decide whether it was for a ‘commercial purpose.’
+We are of considered opinion, purchase of flats for purpose of providing hostel facilities to hospital nurses does not qualify as meant for a ‘commercial purpose’.
+Though ‘commercial purpose’ as referred to under Section 2(1)(d) has nowhere been defined, this Court has expounded upon it based on its lateral dictionary meaning in various decisions.

 The flats were not occupied for undertaking any medical/diagnostic facilities within the hospital but for accommodating the nurses employed by the hospital.
 Moreover, the flats were being provided to the nurses without any rent.
-It may be the case that provision of comfortable hostel facilities to the nurses, generates a feeling of gratitude and loyalty towards their employer and improves their overall efficiency, which indirectly results in the hospital gaining more repute and therefore generating more income.
-However, this is a matter of conjecture and there is no direct causal chain which can be drawn between provision of accommodation to hospital employees and increase in the profits.
-Hence, the provision of hostel facilities to nurses so as to facilitate better medical care is a positive duty enjoined upon the hospital so as to maintain the beneficial effects of the curative care efforts undertaken by it.
+It may be the case, provision of comfortable hostel facilities to nurses, generates a feeling of gratitude and loyalty towards their employer and improves their overall efficiency, which indirectly results in the hospital gaining more repute and therefore generating more income.
+However, this is a matter of conjecture and there is no direct causal chain which can be drawn between provision of accommodation to hospital employees and increase in profits.
+Hence, the provision of hostel facilities to nurses so as to facilitate better medical care is a positive duty enjoined upon the hospital so as to maintain beneficial effects of curative care efforts undertaken by it.
 Such a duty exists irrespective of the surplus or turnover generated by the hospital, and hence is not even remotely related to the object of earning profits or for any commercial use as envisaged under Section 2(1)(d).“

 – Hon’ble Mohan M. Shantanagoudar, Lilavati Kirtilal Mehta Medical Trust v.
 M/s.
 Unique Shanti Developers, [Civil Appeal No. 12322 of 2016].